 In 1906 AJ Smith mistook a dark coloured ore for tin and inadvertently made the first discovery of a radioactive material at Radium Hill.
 Sir Douglas Mawson identified uranium within the sample and named it davidite after the late Sir Edgeworth David.

 Following this initial discovery the area was worked intermittently for the recovery of radium (mainly for medical purposes), although all operations were considered unsuccessful.

-This full-scale operation was commissioned and operated by the South Australian Government to satisfy a contract signed by the Commonwealth and State Government with the UK-USA Combined Development Agency for delivery of uranium over a seven-year period.
+The full-scale operation was commissioned and operated by the South Australian Government to satisfy a contract signed by the Commonwealth and State Government with the UK-USA Combined Development Agency for delivery of uranium over a seven year period.

 Substantial development work was undertaken prior to full-scale operations using conventional mining methods commencing in November 1954.
 The lodes were initially opened up by sinking of the main shaft, then development of a system of levels.

 A township to support 1100 people was built, with water being piped from NSW, a railway spur constructed to connect Radium Hill with the Broken Hill-Port Pirie line, and a power transmission line constructed from Morgan.
 Between 1949 and 1952, the Housing Trust built 145 houses, many prefabricated.
 A population of 867 was recorded at the township in 1961.
 The residential area comprised houses, a hospital, school, government retain store, canteens, swimming pool, and other support, recreational and commercial facilities.

 Following closure of the site in 1961, much of the infrastructure and buildings were dismantled and/or removed, together with some remedial measures considered suitable for the day being undertaken.
 This largely involved the backfilling of a number of the mine openings, and possibly (although not verified) minor armouring of the main tailings impoundment at the same time.